software-tools-books/js4ds/lessons/capstone.md

 2. Compare your implementation to someone else's.
    Did you define "invalid" in the same way?
    I.e., will your programs always return the same status codes for every query?

+### Use All the Data

+Create a database using all of the survey data and test the display.
+What bugs or shortcomings do you notice compared to displaying test data?

 ### Merging Displays